 Many oral antibiotics kill the bacteria, but tetracyclines, macrolides, and trimethoprim/sulfamethoxazole (TMP/SMX) are most effective, followed by ceftriaxone, aminoglycosides, fluoroquinolones, and chloramphenicol.

-Recommended oral regimen is azithromycin 1 g once a week or 500 mg a day for at least 3 weeks and continued until all lesions have completely healed.
+The recommended oral regimen is azithromycin 1 g once/week or 500 mg/day for > 3 weeks and continued until all lesions have completely healed (1).

-Doxycycline 100 mg twice a day for at least 3 weeks or
+Doxycycline 100 mg orally 2 times a day for at least 3 weeks

-Erythromycin 500 mg four times a day for at least 3 weeks
+Erythromycin base 500 mg orally 4 times a day for ≥ 3 weeks

 IV or IM antibiotics (eg, ceftriaxone) are an alternative.

 Response to treatment should begin within 7 days, but healing of extensive disease may be slow and lesions may recur, requiring longer treatment.
-HIV-infected patients may also require prolonged or intensive treatment.
+Patients with HIV infection may also require prolonged or intensive treatment.
 After apparently successful treatment, follow-up should continue for 6 months.

-Current sex partners should be examined and, if infected, treated.
+Sex partners within 60 days before onset of the patient's symptoms should be examined and, if infected, treated.